peering-manager/peering-manager/docs/models/peering/bgpgroup.md

 A group of BGP sessions that share, more or less, the same purpose.
 It is a common practice to group BGP sessions together.
 For instance, one may want to make a group composed of transit provider BGP sessions only.
-A group can be defined once but it is not tight to a router.
+A group can be defined once but it is not tied to a router.
 This means that one group can be configured on several routers depending on which router the BGP sessions are attached.